WESTERN BHUTAN TOURISM

 inside the jewels will gleam at you in form of monks and frescoes.

 Ta Dzong - originally built as a watchtower.
 In 1968 it was inaugurated as the first National Museum, and now holds a fascinating collection of art, relics, religious thangkha paintings, Bhutan’s exquisite postage stamps, coins and handicrafts, together with a small natural history collection.
-Start or end your trip with a visit to this marvelous museum.
+Start or end your trip with a visit to this marvellous museum.

 Kyichu Lhakhang - visit to this 7th century of Kyichu is like going back into the time.
-As name suggests, a reservoir of peace, you will really feel at peace here.
+As the name suggests, a reservoir of peace, you will really feel at peace here.
 In 1968, H.M.
-Ashi Kesang, the Grand Queen Mother of Bhutan, arranged for a second temple to be built alongside the first one, in same style.
+Ashi Kesang, the Grand Queen Mother of Bhutan, arranged for a second temple to be built alongside the first one, in the same style.

 Dzongdrakha temple - The mini Taktsang, Dzongdrakha temples are built on the cliff s above Bondey village.
 The walk there is not as strenuous as to Taktsang.
 Legend says one of the temples is built around a levitating monument.
 Folks built a stronger temple around this monument with the hope that the levitating monument does not fly away.

 Kila Gompa - If you are as fit as the mountain goat, Kila Gompa awaits you.
 This magnificent clusters of temples built on the cliffs have been home for nuns for a long time.
 Kila in Sanskrit means a subjugating spiritual dagger that destroys the negativities.
 Hike up this temple and subjugate all the negative energies within you.
 If it does not give you the spiritual satisfaction do not worry because you will feel physically rejuvenated after the hike.